-Accuser says Harvey Weinstein forced oral sex on her
+Accuser tells jury that Harvey Weinstein forced oral sex on her

 Haleyi, now 42, said Weinstein invited her to his SoHo home after she had worked on one of his television productions.

-“At some point, fairly soon into meeting him there, he kind of came towards me and lunged at me,” she said.
+“At some point, fairly soon into meeting him there, he kind of came toward me and lunged at me,” she said.
 “I got up from the sofa and said, ‘Oh, no, no, no.’”

-Haleyi said Weinstein backed her into a bedroom, where she fell backwards on to a bed.
+Haleyi said Weinstein backed her into a bedroom, held her down on the bed and forced himself on her orally.

 She testified that she told Weinstein she had a tampon in, but that he pulled it out.